 7. Create a custom responsive email template

-You can take this another step further by having a custom template designed so each email is branded and so they are sure to stand out.
+Take it a step further.
+Use a custom template for each email.
+This will help you stand out.
 The cost for this is low and it will give your email marketing efforts a look that is much more professional.

 Is your email marketing campaign up to par?

-If you haven’t implemented the tips and information found here, now is the time to make some changes.
+If you haven’t implemented the tips to improve your email marketing, now is the time to make some changes.
 This is going to help ensure your efforts are effective and that you achieve the desired goals with your emails, regardless of how big or small your list may be.

-This guest blog article was written by Kevin Gardner, who graduated with a bachelor’s of science in Computer Science and an MBA from UCLA.
-He works as a business consultant for InnovateBTS where he helps companies integrate technology to improve performance.
-He shares his knowledge and expertise not only with his clients but with his fellow bloggers and readers.
+This guest blog article was written by Kevin Gardner.
+He works as a business consultant for Bustech Solutions where he helps companies integrate technology to improve performance.
 Follow him on Twitter @kevgardner83.